Energy poverty: Health

-Due to traditional gender roles, women are generally responsible to gathering traditional biomass for energy.
-Women also spend much time cooking in a kitchen.
-Spending significant time harvesting energy resources means women have less time to devote to other activities, and the physically straining labor brings chronic fatigue to women.
-Moreover, women and children, who stick around their mothers to help with domestic chores, respectively, are in danger of long-term exposure to indoor air pollution caused by burning traditional biomass fuels.
-During combustion, carbon monoxide, particulates, benzene, and the likes threaten their health.
-As a result, many women and children suffer from acute respiratory infections, lung cancer, asthma, and other diseases.
-"According to the World Health Organization, exposure to indoor air pollution is responsible for the nearly two million excess deaths, primarily women and children, from cancer, respiratory infections and lung diseases and for four percent of the global burden of disease.
-In relative terms, deaths related to biomass pollution kill more people than malaria (1.2 million) and tuberculosis (1.6 million) each year around the world."
-Lack of access to energy services has even been proven to increase feelings of isolation and despair within those affected by these disadvantages.

-Another connection between energy poverty and health is that households who are energy poor are more likely to use traditional biomass such as wood and cow dung to fulfill their energy needs.
-However, burning wood and cow dung leads to incomplete combustion and releases black carbon into the atmosphere.
+Households who are energy poor are more likely to use traditional biomass such as wood and cow dung to fulfill their energy needs, which leads to incomplete combustion and releases black carbon into the atmosphere.
 Black carbon can be a health hazard.
 Research has found that people who live in energy poverty have an increased risk of respiratory diseases like influenza and asthma and even a positive correlation with higher mortality rates during winters.
 Moreover, research analyzing the inadequate heating systems in houses in the United Kingdom has found a correlation between this lack of access to proper heating services and an increased risk of mortality from cardiovascular diseases.